matthijsgroen/fp-experiments/posts/2-first-parser.md

 }
 ```

-In the next post we will actually start combining parsers!
+In the next post of this series we will actually start combining parsers!